Skip to content

 Does Behavioral Health Services Lincoln Heights Recovery Center accept Medicaid?

 Yes.
 According to SAMHSA data, Behavioral Health Services Lincoln Heights Recovery Center accepts Medicaid.
-Coverage specifics (copays, prior authorization) depend on the specific OH Medicaid plan.
+Coverage specifics (copays, prior authorization) depend on the specific CA Medicaid plan.
 Call (323) 221-1746 to verify your benefits.

 What level of care does Behavioral Health Services Lincoln Heights Recovery Center offer?